What is Estate Planning?

 Estate duty is the tax that is paid when transferring your estate or assets to your beneficiaries when you pass away.
 In South Africa the tax is 20% of your estate's taxable value.

-- Yes, you can.
+Yes, you can.
 In fact, it's a good idea to revisit your will every few years or when you go through life changes like having a child, getting married or divorced.
-You can write a new will or make changes to your existing one.
+You can create a new will or make changes to your existing one.